Smoke rises from canon fire during a military demonstration.

 4 / 18

-A young girl touches a tall wooden pole believed to bring good luck during the Nepali New Year.
+A young girl places her hand on a tall wooden pole believed to bring good luck during the Nepali New Year.

 5 / 18